A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Results And Discussions

-As mentioned in Subsection~\ref{sub:data_filter}, although CSI provides rich information from multiple subcarriers, it is sensitive to the change of environments especially the interference of human blocking and movements.
-With the presence of a human, CSI measurement from a subchannel can decrease (or increases) widely~\cite{Shi2018}.
-Fig.~\ref{fig:floor_map}(e) illustrates the fluctuation of CSI data collected from both Intel 5300 NIC and Nexus 5 phone in RP location (0,0) over 7 hours.
-The experiment was conducted in working hours when many students (up to 10) used WiFi and moved around the area from time to time.
-CSI images of both devices were sampled every half an hour and were compared with the original CSI images collected at the start time ($t=0$ h) using Pearson coefficient \cite{Minh2018}.
-Fig. \ref{fig:floor_map}(e) shows that CSI data of both devices are stable during the long period of time from $t=1.5$ h to $t=4.5$ h, with high correlation coefficients (around $80\%$).
-It is the period when students in the testing area mostly sat down and studied.
-However, during the break time, when people started moving around, CSI data changed significantly with the drop to $40\%$ after 5 hours.
-Fig. \ref{fig:floor_map}(c), (d) illustrate the visualization of CSI images at $t=0$ h and $t=5.5$ h.
-We observe significant change in the pattern of the images (the order of strong and weak subcarriers) in both Intel 5300 NIC and Nexus 5.
+As mentioned in Subsection~\ref{sub:data_filter}, although CSI provides rich information from multiple subcarriers, it is sensitive to the change of environments, especially the interference of human blocking and movements.
+With the presence of a human, CSI measurements from a subchannel can vary widely~\cite{Shi2018}.
+Fig.~\ref{fig:floor_map}(e) illustrates the fluctuation of CSI data collected from both Intel 5300 NIC and Nexus 5 phone in SL location (0,0) over 7 hours.
+The experiment was conducted in working hours when many students (up to ${\sim}$10) used WiFi and moved around the area from time to time.
+CSI images of both devices were sampled every half an hour and were compared with the original CSI images collected at the beginning ($t=0$ h) using Pearson coefficient \cite{Minh2018}.
+Fig. \ref{fig:floor_map}(e) shows that CSI data of both devices are stable for a long period of time from $t=1.5$ h to $t=4.5$ h, with high correlation coefficients (${\sim}80\%$).
+It is the period when most students in the testing area were sitting in front of their desks.
+However, during the recess time, when people were moving around, the correlation coefficients of CSI data changed significantly with the drop to $40\%$ after 5 hours.
+Fig.~\ref{fig:floor_map}(c) and (d) illustrate the visualization of CSI images at $t=0$ h and $t=5.5$ h.
+We observe significant change of the image patterns in both Intel 5300 NIC and Nexus 5.
 Therefore, CSI fingerprints in the database might not match with the instant CSI readings in the testing phase because they were collected at different time.

-According to our knowledge, this important problem has been neglected in most of the WiFi CSI localization research.
-This paper is the first one that proposes a feasible solution using an autonomous robot to do the extensive experiments in different time slots.
+According to our knowledge, this poses a significant challenge in localization but has been neglected in past research.
+Here, we for the first time propose a feasible solution using an autonomous robot to do the extensive experiments in different time slots.
 With the sufficient amount of collected training data, the mismatch between database and testing data is significantly reduced.